Non-vestibular Causes of Dizziness and Imbalance

 - Atherosclerosis – build up of plaque (fats, cholesterol and other substances) in and on the artery walls.

 - Brain aneurysm – a bulge that forms in a blood vessel in the brain.
-Get immediate medical help - call 911 or go to the nearest hospital emergency department.
+Get immediate medical help - call 911 or other emergency services right away.

 - Carotid sinus syndrome (CSS) – external pressure on the carotid artery (a small bundle of nerve endings in the side of the neck) causes a brief blackout and light-headedness.
 A brief blackout may result in falling without warning and for no obvious reason.

 - Heart attack (myocardial infarction) – happens when blood flow to part of the heart decreases or stops, damaging the heart muscle.
-Get immediate medical help - call 911 or go to the nearest hospital emergency department.
+Get immediate medical help - call 911 or other emergency services right away.

-- Heart valve disease – happens when one or more of the heart valves do not open or close properly.
+- Heart valve disease – happens when one or more of the heart valves does not open or close properly.